mangecoeur/ipython-desktop/README.md

 IPython desktop can either launch the IPython notebook server for you or connect to an existing URL.

-To launch a server you must specify the location of your Ipython executable, by default this is pre-filled using `which ipython`.
+To launch a server you must specify the location of your IPython executable, by default this is pre-filled (using the output of the command `which ipython`).
 You can optionally specify a Profile to use (which will be used with --profile=...)

 **IMPORTANT** - you must supply the full path to your IPython install otherwise it will fail to launch the ipython server